du0ks/android-bloatware-remover/README.md

 ## Warning

-Use it at your own risk.
-Tested on Redmi Note 8 Pro.
+* Please use it at your own risk
+* Tested on Redmi Note 8 Pro

 ```
 command to run if program contains helper info